5 tips for creating your next project fast.

 Finally, don't be afraid to press print.

 Pressing print can feel very final, but remember why you started the project in the first place and how great it'll feel to finally have the printed book in your hands.
 At some point you've got to banish the anxiety you're feeling due to those darn perfectionist tendencies and just be happy with the finished book as is.
-Also, MILK offers reprints at 50% off RRP if you notice any spelling errors in your book within ten days of receiving your order, so keep in mind that reprinting is always an option.
+Also, MILK offers reprints at 50% off RRP as part of our Satisfaction Promise, so if you notice any spelling errors in your book within ten days of receiving your order, keep in mind that reprinting is always an option.